 |Assignee Group(s)||All groups that the assignee is associated with.
 If a user is associated with more than one group, the group names will be separated by commas.|

 |Assignee Email||Email of the person who the desk reservation was for.
 This includes non- Robin users who are assigned a desk by an email address only.|

 The export will look something like this:

 Any new or modified reservation made in Robin will not be reflected in an export until the following day.
 Data is synced overnight between 9pm EST and 9am EST.

 It’s Monday morning and a user decides to book a last-minute desk for this afternoon.
 As an admin, if you downloaded a desk export for today's date, you would not see this reservation in the export until tomorrow morning because the data has not been synced.

 Last week, a user booked a desk one month in the future but decided to modify the reservation earlier this morning.
 If an admin pulled a desk export today, they would not see the modified reservation until the following day because the data has not been synced.
 The export would reflect the state of the reservation as of yesterday.

-Event exports 👉 right this way.
+Event or space exports 👉 right this way.

 People exports 👉 head this way.